How to Choose the Right Law Program After 12th Grade

 • LSAT India: Held by the Law School Admission Council for different private law colleges.

-• SAGE Entrance Exam (SEE): Held by SAGE University Bhopal, one of the premier private law universities in Central India.
+• SAGE Entrance Exam (SEE): Held by SAGE University Bhopal, one of the best private law universities in Central India.

 Make sure to check the specific eligibility and exam patterns while applying.